Automattic/jetpack/docs/monorepo.md

 The [Jetpack Changelogger](https://packagist.org/packages/automattic/jetpack-changelogger) tool helps in managing a changelog for a project by having each PR drop a specially-formatted "change file" into a changelog directory, which the tool can then process for a release.

-As implemented by the Jetpack Monorepo, any PR that touches the Jetpack plugin itself, or anything else in the `/projects` directory will require a specially-formatted file to the project's specified `changelog` directory; there is a [command](#using-the-jetpack-changelogger) mentioned below that can help create the change file.
+As implemented by the Jetpack Monorepo, any PR that touches the Jetpack plugin itself, or anything else in the `/projects` directory will need to add a specially-formatted file to the project's specified `changelog` directory; there is a [command](#using-the-jetpack-changelogger) mentioned below that can help create the change file.

 **What does the change file look like?** It’s a text file with a header-and-body format, like HTTP or email.
 A change file might look like this: